-BMW's X7 will perfectly suit luxury SUV buyers wanting to 'go large', thinks Jonathan Crouch
+BMW's improved X7 will perfectly suit luxury SUV buyers wanting to 'go large', thinks Jonathan Crouch

 Ten Second Review of the BMW X7

 BMW's X7 classily meets the needs of wealthy buyers wanting a super-luxury large SUV and needing to seat up to seven adults.
-It's essentially a super-sized X5, but it makes far more of a pavement statement and inside, feels very high-end indeed.
+It's essentially a super-sized X5, but it makes far more of a pavement statement and inside, feels very high-end indeed, especially in this updated form.
 If you don't much care what the neighbours think - or perhaps even if you do - then you'd probably quite like one.

 Design and Build

-Inside, you sit high and the rear window seems a long way off.
-Most of the cabin technology and architecture is predictably shared with the X5 - principally the 12.3-inch digital screens used for the centre-dash monitor and the instrument cluster - and there's a huge part-opening glass roof to flood the cabin with light.
+As before, you sit high, the rear window seems a long way off and there's a huge part-opening glass roof to flood the cabin with light.
 There's obviously plenty of middle row space (the centre row slides fore and aft) and even those consigned to the third row seats won't feel too short-changed, though getting to them past the forward edge of the rear wheel arch can be challenging.
 The standard boot capacity is 326-litres.
-Drop the two rear seating rows and 2,121-litres of carriage space is freed up.
+Drop the two rear seating rows and 2,120-litres of carriage space is freed up.
 A button in the luggage compartment activates a loading mode that lowers the car by 40mm.

 Market and Model

-Prices start at around £72,000 for the base xDrive30d diesel variant with 265hp.
-A couple of thousand more gets you the 340hp petrol-powered xDrive40i.
-You'll need to find over £87,000 if you want the quad-turbo 400hp M50d diesel.
-All models get seven seats, 8-speed Steptronic auto transmission, xDrive all-wheel drive, air suspension and an electrically-operated panoramic glass roof.
-Most will want 'M Sport' trim, which gets you an M Sport steering wheel and a BMW Individual headliner in anthracite-coloured Alcantara, plus M-specific detailing for the pedals and driver's footrest.
+Prices now start at around £82,000 for the base xDrive40d diesel variant with 340hp.
+A fraction less gets you the 380hp petrol-powered xDrive40i.
+You'll need to find over £103,000 if you want the V8 530hp M60i flagship model.
+All variants get seven seats, 8-speed Steptronic auto transmission, xDrive all-wheel drive, air suspension and an electrically-operated panoramic glass roof.

 Cost of Ownership